Unihackathon/AI_agent_Unihack/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-- [Your Name or Organization] - for the development and maintenance of this project.
+- [Adane Moges](adanemoges6@gmail.com)- for the development and maintenance of this project.
 - Any libraries or resources used in the project.